codeequity/codeEquity/docs/ceManual.md

 convert any GitHub project board into a CodeEquity Project, or to start a new CodeEquity Project from start.

 The CodeEquity App for GitHub should be installed by the GitHub repository owner, only.
-This is because CE Server needs to use the GitHub GraphQL API for some operations, which can require the Personal Access Token of the owner in order to work.
 Contributors to a project do not need to install this app.

 To install:
  * browse to https://github.com/apps/codeEquity, click 'install', and accept defaults.

+If you are installing CodeEquity for a private repository, you will need to provide a personal access token.
 To create a personal access token for CodeEquity,
  * browe to https://github.com/settings/tokens, click "create a new token.
  * add a note, like "for CodeEquity" at the top
  * set the scope to be "repo  full control of private repositories"